JasperFx/wolverine/docs/guide/durability/marten/subscriptions.md

 subsystem.
 The **strong suggestion from the Wolverine team is to use one or the other approach, but not both in the same system**.
 :::

-New in Wolverine 2.2 is the ability to subscribe to Marten events to carry out message processing by Wolverine on the events being captured by Marten in strict order.
+Wolverine has the ability to extend Marten's [event subscription functionality]() to carry out message processing by Wolverine on the events being captured by Marten in strict order.
 This new functionality works through Marten's [async daemon](https://martendb.io/events/projections/async-daemon.html)

 There are easy recipes for processing events through Wolverine message handlers, and also for just publishing events